Virginia General Assembly Internship Program

 - A letter indicating what the student would like to get out of the experience as well as any special circumstances for the the internship coordinator to consider (e.g. party preference, issue and career interests)

 - A transcript

-- A resume (for assistance, contact the Career Development Center)
+- A resume (for assistance contact Career Services)

 Upon submission of an application, students should arrange an appointment for an interview with the intern coordinator.

 Since the 1970s, hundreds of students have participated in the Virginia General Assembly Internship Program.
 Learn more about the program as some of them share their experiences.